piotr921/10x-healthy-meal/.ai/auth/auth-spec.md

         -   Renders email, password, and password confirmation fields.
         -   Validates that email is valid
         -   Validates that passwords match and meet complexity requirements.
-        -   Calls the Supabase client to handle the sign-up process.
+        -   Calls the `/api/auth/register` endpoint to handle the sign-up process.
-        -   Displays a success message upon successful registration, prompting the user to check their email for confirmation.
+        -   On success, redirects to `/auth/login` with a success message.
+        -   Displays error messages returned from the API endpoint.
 -   **`UserNav.tsx`**: A component to be added to the main header (`src/components/Header.astro`).
     -   **Props**: `isLoggedIn: boolean`.
     -   **Responsibilities**: